• Icon Head

 • if we are required or permitted to do so by the New Zealand Law Society’s Rules of Conduct and Client Care for Lawyers.

-If your Personal Information is to be transferred outside New Zealand, and, if relevant, the European Commission has not provided an adequacy decision in relation to the proposed transferee, we will ensure that the proposed transferee provides sufficient safeguards and that the rights and remedies in relation to the Personal Information remain available, or we will obtain your express consent to the transfer.
+If we transfer your Personal Information outside New Zealand, and, if relevant, the European Commission has not provided an adequacy decision in relation to the recipient, we will take reasonable steps to ensure that the recipient is subject to comparable safeguards to those in the Privacy Act, or we will obtain your express consent to the transfer.

 4. How we store your Personal Information

-We may store your Personal Information in hard copy or electronic form, including with third party data storage operators or in online storage located within or outside New Zealand.
-When you give us your Personal Information, you consent to us storing this information outside of New Zealand and in third party facilities.
+We may store your Personal Information in hard copy or electronic form, including using third party data storage operators or in online storage located within or outside New Zealand.
+By providing us with your Personal Information, you consent to us storing this information outside of New Zealand and in third party facilities.

-We will take reasonable steps to protect your Personal Information we hold from misuse and loss and from unauthorized access, modification or disclosure.
+We will take reasonable steps to protect your Personal Information we hold from misuse, loss and unauthorised access, modification or disclosure.

 We will retain your Personal Information for as long as we have a relationship with you and for a period after this that we must do so for legal or business reasons – for example, to comply with anti-money laundering or audit obligations.
 After that period, we will comply with our legal obligations in relation to your Personal Information, which will generally mean deleting that information.